pavlovdo/pystormon/README.md

 More details in https://api.slack.com/messaging/webhooks

-4) You can print all names/values from storage cim classes, via script storage_cim_map.json.
+4) You can print all names/values from storage CIM classes, via script storage_cim_map.json.
 It get CIM classes from storage_cim_map.json and print all names/values for its.